-Dzerzhinsk (also spelled Dzershinsk) is the second largest city of Nizhegorodskaya oblast of Russia located about 30 km to the west of Nizhny Novgorod, the capital city of the region.
-The city was named after Soviet revolutionary leader Feliks Dzerzhinsky in 1929.
+Dzerzhinsk (sometimes spelled Dzershinsk) is the second largest city of Nizhegorodskaya oblast, Russia.
+It is located about 34 km to the west of Nizhny Novgorod, the capital city of the region.
+The city was named after the Soviet revolutionary leader Feliks Dzerzhinsky in 1929.

-In the early 20th century, the settlement grew due to nearby construction of chemical plants and thus, it turned into the settlement “new Rastyapino” to distinguish it from the “old Rastyapino” located nearer to the Oka bank (at present it is the settlement Dachny).
+In the early 20th century, the settlement grew because of the construction of chemical plants.
+It turned into the settlement “new Rastyapino” to distinguish it from the “old Rastyapino” located closer to the Oka River bank (today, it is known as Dachny settlement).

-In 1929, the pine tree forest was cut a little to the north of the railway station and construction of a town began (central square was founded).
-Due to this fact the settlement Rastyapino was renamed into the settlement of Dzerzhinsk.
-In 1930, the settlement became a town.
+In 1929, the pine tree forest was cut a little to the north of the railway station and the construction of a town began (a central square was founded).
+The settlement Rastyapino was renamed in Dzerzhinsk.
+In 1930, it received the town status.

-Dzerzhinsk turned into a large industrial center of Russia and became the second largest city in Nizhegorodskaya oblast both in population and its economic importance.
-Some types of product produced in Dzerzhinsk are unique for Russia.
+Today, Dzerzhinsk is a large Russian industrial center.
+It is the second largest city in Nizhegorodskaya oblast, both in population and its economic importance.
+Some of the products manufactured in Dzerzhinsk are unique to Russia.

 Dzerzhinsk street scenery

-The economics of Dzerzhinsk is based on the industry presented by 46 large and smaller plants.
-About 36,000 people work at the plants, it makes 33% of all the people working in the industry of the city.
+The local economy is heavily based on industry presented by dozens of large and medium enterprises.
+About 45,500 people work at the plants, it makes 44% of all the people working in the industry of the city.

 Processing industries prevail (77%), among them chemical industry (61%), production of plastic and rubber items (13%).
 Food industry of the city is rapidly developing.

-One can come to other cities from Dzerzhinsk by Gorkovsky railway or federal highway M7 “Volga”.
-There is a river port in the city, 20 km to the east, there is Strigino international airport, the main airport of Nizhny Novgorod.
+One can come to other cities from Dzerzhinsk by Gorkovsky railway or the federal highway M7 “Volga”.
+There is a river port in the city.
+About 20 km to the east, there is Strigino international airport, the main airport of Nizhny Novgorod.
 It offers flights to/from Moscow, Kirov, Samara, Ekaterinburg, St. Petersburg, Perm.

-In October 2006, scientists from Blacksmith Institute (USA) included Dzerzhinsk into the list of ten most polluted cities in the world.
-The Ecology Committee of State Duma of the Russian Federation shares the opinion that Dzerzhinsk is among ten most unfavorable territories of Russia from environmental point of view.
+In October 2006, scientists from Blacksmith Institute (USA) included Dzerzhinsk into the list of 10 most polluted cities in the world.
+The Ecology Committee of State Duma of the Russian Federation shares the opinion that Dzerzhinsk is among ten most unfavorable territories in Russia from an environmental point of view.

-Theater life in Dzerzhinsk is active: at present there are over 40 performances for children and grown-ups.
+Theater life in Dzerzhinsk is active.
+Today, there are over 40 performances for children and grown-ups.
 Theater companies of Dzerzhinsk are participants and winners of regional, Russian and international festivals.